red-hat-data-services/odh-deployer/CONTRIBUTING.md

 - Fork this repo
 - In your fork, create a branch for your feature
 - Sign off your commit using the -s, --signoff option.
 Write a good commit message (see [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/))
-- Push your changes
+- Push your changes to your forked repo
-- Send a PR to odh-deployer using GitHub's web interface
+- Create a PR to odh-deployer using GitHub's web interface
 - We are using OpenShift CI to control merges to the deployer repository.
 PRs will automatically be merged when the following conditions are met:
   - A `lgtm` label has been added by a reviewer
   - An `approved` label has been added by an approver
   - The [OWNERS_ALIASES](https://github.com/red-hat-data-services/odh-deployer/blob/main/OWNERS_ALIASES) file of the repository has a list of the people who can review, approve, and qe-approve PRs.

 ## Testing the PR

 - Test the changes locally, by manually running the [deploy.sh](deploy.sh) script from the terminal.
 This definitely helps in that initial rapid iteration phase.
-- Create a RHODS-live image based on the changes made.
+- Create a RHODS live image based on the changes made.
 (See steps on how to [build a RHODS image using rhods-live-builder](https://gitlab.cee.redhat.com/data-hub/rhods-live-builder))
 - Use the image to install RHODS operator on an OpenShift cluster (See steps on how to [install a RHODS instance on an OpenShift cluster](https://gitlab.cee.redhat.com/data-hub/olminstall))
 - Test the changes over this installed RHODS operator to see if they work as expected.